Ravens Need to Keep Season From Slipping Away After Loss to Titans

 The Ravens fell to 6-4 and perhaps need to win five of their final six games to make the playoffs for a third consecutive year.

+"This organization has a standard," Wolfe said.
+"You have to stack wins.
+Wins come in bunches.
+You’ve just got to get that one win.
+You can’t get used to losing.
+That’s one thing; I know how that feels, and you can’t get used to it.”

-The schedule doesn't get any easier with a showdown with undefeated Pittsburgh at Heinz Field on Thanksgiving night.
+The schedule doesn't get any easier with a showdown against undefeated Pittsburgh at Heinz Field on Thanksgiving night.

 Baltimore's issues also extend to the offense.
 Quarterback Lamar Jackson has been inconsistent for most of the season, but his wide receivers, particularly Hollywood Brown, are not giving him much support because of key drops.